 The Strong Symbolism Behind David Boreanaz Tattoos

 The first set of David Boreanaz tattoos are the Kanji symbols he wears on his wrists.
 One is the symbol for soul while the other represents destiny.
-Interestingly, David and his wife Jaime Bergman, actress and Playmate wear the same exact symbols.
-While David was married for less than two years from 1997-1999 to Ingrid Quinn, he has remained married to Jaime since November 24th, 2001.
+Interestingly, David and his wife Jamie Bergman, actress and Playmate wear the same exact symbols.
+While David was married for less than two years from 1997-1999 to Ingrid Quinn, he has remained married to Jamie since November 24th, 2001.

 Most who have been fortunate enough to catch a glimpse at the piece on his back, will agree that this is the most intriguing of the David Boreanaz tattoos.
 However, although it is haunting, mysterious and magical, it often leaves the viewer wondering just what exactly it is.